leoabubucker/ros2_jazzy_docker_template/README.md

 ros2 # this should return usage information for the ros2 command, indicating ros2 was successfully sourced
 ```

-10. Open VSCode from your workspace
+10. Open VSCode from your workspace (run these commands from host, not inside the docker container)

 ```bash
 cd ./ros2-ws